onigsperanza/aidoctor/README.md

 ## 🆘 Support

-For support and questions:
+For issues and questions:
-- Check the documentation
+1. Check the troubleshooting section
-- Review the test suite
+2. Review the logs: `docker-compose logs -f`
-- Open an issue on GitHub
+3. Open an issue on GitHub
+4. Contact the development team

 ---

-**Note**: This application is for educational and development purposes.
-It should not be used for actual medical diagnosis without proper medical supervision and validation.
+**Happy coding! 🏥💻**